By: Brian Sullivan

 Building Envelope Restoration

-Undoubtedly, we will continue our voracious continuing education efforts and constant individual growth, which has been so critical to our success thus far.
-We genuinely wish you all tremendous health, happiness and prosperity in 2015 and look forward to continuing our relationships through the next generation.
+Undoubtedly, we will continue our voracious continuing education efforts to inspire the constant individual growth that has been so critical to our success thus far.
+We genuinely wish you all tremendous health, happiness and prosperity in 2016 and look forward to continuing our relationships through the next generation.